Phenomenology of a vector-field-induced (and possibly parity breaking) compensated isocurvature perturbation

 Strictly speaking, Eq.~(\ref{eqn:noisepowerspectrum}) is written assuming that the matter and CIP reconstruction noises are isotropic, whereas they are in fact dependent on $\muLOS$, as seen above.
 However, a rough estimate can be obtained by assuming that all three components (rather than just the line-of-sight component) of the peculiar-velocity field can be reconstructed and then by increasing the noise by a factor of 3.

-The dependence in Eq.~(\ref{eqn:deltag}) on the CIP field and the dependence in Eq.~(\ref{eqn:defining}) of the CIP field on the vector field implies a characteristic non-gaussianity in the galaxy-density field that can also be sought.
-There is a correlation,
+The dependence in Eq.~(\ref{eqn:deltag}) on the CIP field and the dependence in Eq.~(\ref{eqn:defining}) of the CIP field on the vector field imply a characteristic non-gaussianity in the galaxy-density field that can also be sought.
+There is a correlation between two modes $\delta_g({\bf k})$ and $\delta_g({\bf k'})$, with ${\bf k} \neq {\bf k}'$,